sc0ttr0berts0n/Smash-Rockets-How-To/README.md

 ## Gameplay

 ### Objective
-The object of Shitty Rockets is to force your opponent to fall off the bottom of the screen.
+The object of Smash Rockets is to force your opponent to fall off the bottom of the screen.

 ## Controls
 - `W or ↑` – Fly towards the Attractor (The circle in the top center)